bps-github7/IVDB/contributing.md

 version 2.0 used angular and rxjs, so you may find lingering components which get data with service and observable subscription.
-These are fair game for refactoring, and it is good idea to check, but more than likely the case that they are not tightly coupled/ depended on by other parts of the site.
+These are fair game for refactoring, and it is good idea to check, but more than likely the case that they are not tightly coupled to other parts of the site.

 ### Styling:
 version 3.0 uses sass (indented syntax)